-The Company's current primary business objective is to explore the Toiyabe Property and the Turquoise Canyon Property.
-The Company, Starcore, and Minquest entered into the Assignment Agreement on April 21, 2021, whereby the Company assumed Starcore's obligations and rights to acquire a 100% ownership interest in the Toiyabe Property from Minquest (see "Exploration and Properties" below).
-The Company completed the Momentum Transaction on July 5, 2021, through which it acquired the option to earn in to a 100% ownership interest in the Turquoise Canyon Project pursuant to an option agreement with First Mining.
+The Company's current primary business objective is to explore the Toiyabe Property in Lander County, Nevada.
+The Company, Starcore, and Minquest entered into the Assignment Agreement on April 21, 2021, whereby the Company assumed Starcore's obligations and rights to acquire a 100% interest in the Toiyabe Property in Lander County, Nevada, from Minquest (see "Exploration and Properties" below).